 Implementing a good software system will improve staff efficiency, reduce inventory supply costs, and improve the bottom line.

-The main features to implement over is a good hospital supply management system, automated inventory management system, and using asset tags for efficient check-in and check-out of medical instruments.
+The main features to implement over are a good hospital supply management system, an automated inventory management system, and using asset tags for efficient check-in and check-out of medical instruments.

 Matter of Concern:

-Today, the healthcare industry uses a variety of specialized equipment, materials and medications to treat their patients whether it is clinics, labs, family practitioners or the hospitals.
+Today, the healthcare industry uses a variety of specialized equipment, materials, and medications to treat their patients whether it is clinics, labs, family practitioners, or hospitals.